Venceremos Brigade: History

-Original brigades
+Original visit

 The 1959 Cuban Revolution was a key event that galvanized and inspired the growing New Left in the 1960s.
 Cuba became viewed as a radical and anti-imperialist third world country worthy of praise by many of the radical activists of the 1960s.

 In 1969, SDS was composed of competing factions with individual priorities and visions.
 SDS delegates travelled to Havana, and were inspired by Fidel Castro's New Year's Day speech, in which he called on Cubans to help with the sugar harvest.
 Although the Americans originally offered to help by taking industrial jobs displaced by the massive sugar harvest, Fidel reportedly responded that if North Americans were to help, they would cut cane.
 Hoping to unite SDS members behind a new project, the leaders began planning a trip, bringing American activists to Cuba to cut sugar cane.
 Carl Oglesby originally presented the idea to members of SDS, but was ousted from SDS before it came to fruition.
 Bernardine Dohrn appointed Julie Nichamin and Brian Murphy to organize the trip.
 Allen Young was also partly responsible for the organization and negotiations with Carlos Rafael Rodríguez and other members of the Cuban government.
 While in the US, the group met occasionally by regions to supervise, recruit, and fundraise for the trips.
 The trip cohort, the Venceremos ("we shall triumph" in Spanish language) Brigade, was promoted as an inspiring and educational experience.
 The brigade itself was designed to encompass members from all radical movements in the United States, from black power radicals to anti-war student activists.

 In November 1969, the first brigade of 216 Americans travelled to Cuba from Mexico City to skirt the U.S. government's restrictions on travel to the island.
 The participants were to contribute to Cuba's monumental ten million ton zafra (harvest) of 1970, as well as to commemorate the tenth anniversary of the Cuban Revolution.
 The second Brigade arrived in February 1970, to cut cane and learn about Cuban life.
 Although the zafra did not reach ten million tons, the Brigades continued.